raphaelmorsch/guacamole-rdp/README.md

 ---

 ## 👨‍💻 Authors
 This repository was built and tested in collaboration with OpenShift solution architecture discussions, focusing on replacing Windows Jump Hosts with containerized access gateways.
+Lead by Raphael Morsch

 ---